chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 Entries are welcome from any running clubs, organisations or businesses.
 Some legs require some navigation or previous knowledge – there are plenty of opportunities to be shown the way before the day.
 It is an sociable event.

 GPX files and maps are available for all 10 legs below.
-If you had previously downloaded files from here you are advised to replace them with the current ones: all 10 were checked on the ground in April 2021.

 The race is run under licence from the Trail Running Association and [minimum ages](https://www.tra-uk.org/organisers/age-restrictions) apply based on the distance of each leg: the minimum age for legs 1, 5, 8 and 10 is 16 and for all other legs is 17.